nononovak/otwadvent2019-ctfwriteup/day25_lost_in_maze.md

 ## Scripting

-To ease the procoess of walking the maze I wrote up [a script](./solutions/day25_play.py) to do a couple things:
+To ease the process of walking the maze I wrote up [a script](./solutions/day25_play.py) to do a couple things:

 * read single keypresses and send them to the service (so I didn't have to press enter)
-* change the "forward" (or "W" key) to go forward until I reached the next coordinate and then make two steps past that (each grid space was about six steps across)
+* change the "forward" (or `W` key) to go forward until I reached the next coordinate and then make two steps past that (each grid space was about six steps across)
-* change the "turn" (or "A" and "D")  keys to make educated guesses about how far to turn my view so that I was facing roughly the right direction.
+* change the "turn" (or `A` and `D`)  keys to make educated guesses about how far to turn my view so that I was facing roughly the right direction.
-* parse the grid screen and consolodate with my entire maze walk to have a complete picture (not just the local GPS view)
+* parse the grid screen and consolidate with my entire maze walk to have a complete picture (not just the local GPS view)

 With the script written I walked the maze and once I reached square (81,81) I got a flag.
 The end of my script's output is given below.
+As you can see, this walk didn't explore the entire maze, but rather got lucky and walked around the perimeter to position (81,81).

 ```